Help updated December 26th, 2024

 Mr. Zager lines up bridge pins perfectly on each guitar before they ship but shipping through different temperatures and humidity levels, especially heat, will cause the woods to condense and pins can push out, so they don’t arrive even.
 To line them up simply push the offending pins back into position.

-Sometimes guitars woods look different in person than they do on camera, but we usually hear our guitars in-person look much better than our pictures online.
+Sometimes guitars woods look different in person than they do on camera, but we generally hear our guitars look much better in person.
 With that said if you were expecting darker woods, you will soon see your woods darken.
-When woods are fresh and new they are their lightest in hue.
+When woods are fresh they are their lightest in hue.
 As your woods settle and cure and are exposed to light they will darken.
-It’s, for this reason, we always warn our players that if they’re going to install a pickguard, plan on using it forever because, in a few months, you will see a tan line meaning the wood under the pickguard will soon be much lighter.
+It’s for this reason we always warn our players if they’re going to install a pick guard, plan on using it forever because in a few months your woods will darken, but the wood under the pick guard will remain lighter due to no light exposure.
+Also, as these are custom hand built guitars Mr. Zager will often upgrade them when we have certain woods available.
+Most recently we had a lighter contrast African mahogany available so Mr. Zager used those woods on the necks as more contrast is generally considered higher level.
+You generally only see this in $10,000+ instruments like Bourgeois, Santa Cruz, etc. https://www.google.com/search?sca_esv=bb2e894607922a5f&sca_upv=1&rlz=1CAKDZI_enUS1089US1089&sxsrf=ADLYWIIo6nzwgrwfSqV6AegK2fVq1-HRWA:1725482814965&q=santa+cruz+guitars&udm=2&fbs=AEQNm0Aa4sjWe7Rqy32pFwRj0UkWxyMMuf0D-HOMEpzq2zertRy7G-dme1ONMLTCBvZzSlhCs_UFHb5ExTsmDy5mZ7cC290yBnb45Z4cr6UFH59yYwVnFju1iLPuSuNmoP_0AtR_pWUenTqnyTA6F1Faonw8jNTrEwifyDzfyYTlNYQnuAaGlXPfPNKV9N_gE9u4mvdYitDrM6ZtfFBc-mlu68uCldf2Yw&sa=X&sqi=2&ved=2ahUKEwiA7IGylKqIAxWlEUQIHebEA4MQtKgLegQIDRAB&biw=1920&bih=869&dpr=1 This season’s guitars were built with these woods and certain years you’ll see darker but this is what makes each season special as no season or even 2 guitars are exactly alike.

 Mr. Zager tests each guitar 3 times before they ship for rattles and vibrations; but sometimes as fresh woods are settling, and also due to temperature changes during shipping, vibrations and rattles can creep up.
 In most cases these issues disappear as the guitar’s woods settle and cure but if they don’t here is a small list of things to check.
 If your guitar has electronics put your hand on them or open the electronics door when the vibration is happening.
 If the sound disappears, it means it’s the electronics box is vibrating.
 This video will guide you https://youtu.be/pKzrNXntYOA Another thing that will cause vibration and rattles inside your guitar is the electronic wires.
 We install wire holders to eliminate this, but sometimes those come loose or they need another.
 If you need one, email us and we’ll send some replacements.
 Any guitar shop can replace these for a minimal fee, and we’ll cover the costs.
 Lastly any jangling can be caused by a loose washer on the tuning gears (put your finger on those when the sound happens to test) or looseness inside the amplifier jack for which we have a video here that shows how to tighten it. https://www.youtube.com/watch?v=4cnbN8IXA_I